Increasing energy efficiency

 Gränges works to achieve continuous energy efficiency improvements.
 The company carries out regular energy audits and considers the best available technology for new investments and refurbishments.
-Energy efficiency measures are primarily linked to improved metal yield, thermal processes and recovery of waste heat.
-Important energy sources are natural gas, electricity, and liquefied petroleum gas and the main energy consumption occurs in the re-melting and casting processes.
-In 2020, Gränges conducted regional energy intensity opportunity assessments and updated its 2025 activity plans.
+Energy efficiency measures are primarily linked to improved metal yield, thermal processes, and recovery of waste heat.
+The main energy consumption occurs in the re-melting and casting process and with main energy sources being natural gas, electricity, and liquefied petroleum gas.

 Promoting renewable energy

 By using renewable energy, Gränges can lower its carbon emissions and reduce air pollutants from its production.
 The largest impacts come from the company’s furnaces where aluminium is re-melted either via combustion using fossil fuels or via induction using electricity.
 In 2021, Gränges set a quantitative target to increase the usage of renewable energy in its own operations to at least 20 per cent by 2025, upgraded from a previously directional target.

 Gränges’ production facilities have different possibilities to source renewable energy.
 In Finspång, Gränges sources 100 per cent specified electricity from hydro power which is used in induction furnaces, whereas liquefied petroleum gas is used in combustion furnaces.
 In Gränges Shanghai and Americas, natural gas is the primary energy source, and electricity is sourced from regulated energy markets which currently are mainly based on nuclear and non-renewable energy.
 In Gränges Konin, natural gas and electricity are the main energy sources where electricity is mainly based on non-renewable sources such as coal.